chakshuahuja/CS744/README.md

 Unzip the `CS744Assignment1.tar.gz` provided by us by running :
 `tar -xvzf CS744Assignment1.tar.gz`

+For part-2, SORT Change Directory to `CS744Assignment1/SortApp` by `cd CS744Assignment1/SortApp` and executing:
+`sbt package` which will build a new jar (Take note that it is run from SortApp directory)

-Change Directory to `CS744Assignment1/SparkApp` by `cd CS744Assignment1/SparkApp` and executing:
+For part-3, PAGERANK Change Directory to `CS744Assignment1/PageRankApp` by `cd CS744Assignment1/PageRankApp` and executing:
-`sbt package` which will build a new jar (Take note that it is run from CS744SparkApp directory)
+`sbt package` which will build a new jar (Take note that it is run from PageRankApp directory)

 ### Part 1:
 Hope the above steps are working fine and you are ready with the setup.

 ### Part 2:
 ## Sort
+GO TO SORTAPP DIRECTORY
 * Sort using `Data Frame API` for computation:

+Run using bash script:
+inputs: master-nodeip, hdfs://<HOST_IP>:9000/input-file, hdfs://<HOST_IP>:9000/output-directory
+Example: bash run_df.sh 128.104.223.156 hdfs://128.104.223.156:9000/export.csv hdfs://128.104.223.156:9000/sort_rdd.txt

-Code: Present in class `SortDataFrame` in the `CSS744SparkApp`
+Code: Present in class `SortDataFrame` in the `SortApp`
 Input: CSV File to be sorted (assumed to be on `hdfs`)
 Output: CSV File containing sorted(by country and timestamp) records.